 - Other cats develop this problem as they age.

 - Cats “talk” to humans far more than they do to each other.
 We don’t seem to notice when they are communicating the way they do with their peers.
 We have made them more vocal because it is what we respond to.
 Being more aware of their other methods of communication can help.
 Cats only talk when we aren’t seeing what they are trying to convey.

-- Medical problems that result in a cat to having a headache, such as high blood pressure, may cause a cat to vocalize more.
+- Medical problems that result in pain or other physical abnormalities, like high blood pressure, may cause a cat to vocalize more.

 What Should You Do If Your Cat’s Howling Excessively?

 - Schedule an appointment for a physical examination with your veterinarian.

 - A blood panel, including a thyroid hormone level plus urinalysis will be needed for cats over eight years old, since hyperthyroid disease is often responsible for the howling (especially if it happens late at night).

 - A blood pressure test should also be run because high blood pressure and howling are linked.

 - If all physical causes for howling can be eliminated, the next thing to do is have your cat’s veterinarian do a thorough behavioral evaluation.

 - A behavioral evaluation entails a discussion about when your cat is howling, and what you have already tried to do to stop the “talking.”